PvttJebus/JTJ---DevCon-1---Digital-Prototyping/README.md

 - E : Shoot Grappling Hook
 - Spacebar : Jump (standing/running) | Launch (while grappling)

+**Note:** There is no ceiling in the level, so it is possible to fly out of the apartment.
+This was done to test the grappling hooks "lauch" ability.

 ---

 This Repositary was created by team JTJ (team #2) for Mohawk Colleges Game Design program.
 Team members include Trevor (TJ) Beckham, Jennifer Rodriguez Corpas, and Jayce Gagui.